mattbanks/mattbanks/_posts/2011-06-24-please-excuse-the-mess-working-on-a-new-wordpress-theme.markdown

 title: "Please Excuse the Mess - Working on a New WordPress Theme"
 date: 2011-06-24
 image: posts/elephant-LG.jpg
+categories:
+- Miscellaneous
+tags:
+- I'm Sad
+- Loot Ninja
+- WooThemes
+- wordpress
+description: I'm in the process of developing a new WordPress theme here, so bear with me.
+If you have any suggestions for this site, let me know.
 ---

 <p class="intro"><span class="dropcap">Y</span>ou may have noticed that the site looks quite a bit different... and rather bland.
 I'm in the process of totally revamping my personal site here with a new WordPress theme, so bear with me.</p>